How often do snow games happen in baseball? How does snow form?

 LitZone is an educational game for young sports fans.
 Build math and reading skills while managing your very own pro sports franchise.

-Welcome to Science of Baseball and Fitness
+Welcome to the Science of Baseball and Fitness

 Snow Games in Baseball: A Rare Sight

-However, snow games do happen, especially in:
+Nonetheless, snow games do occur, particularly in:

 How Does Snow Form?
 The Science Explained